-To turn on the headlamps, parking lamps, marker lamps, license plate lamps, tail lamps and instrument panel lights, use the headlamp control knob, to the left of the instrument cluster.
+To turn on the headlamps, parking lamps, marker lamps, tail lamps, license plate lamps and instrument panel lamps, use the headlamp knob, to the left of the instrument cluster.

-- 1. Turn the headlamp knob to the first position to turn on the parking lamps, license plate lamps, tail lamps, marker lamps and instrument panel lights. - 2.
-Turn the headlamp knob to the second position to turn on the headlamps in addition to the parking lamps, tail lamps, license plate lamps, marker lamps and instrument panel lights.
+1. Turn the headlamp knob to the first position to turn on the parking lamps, tail lamps, license plate lamps, marker lamps and instrument panel lamps.

+2. Turn the headlamp knob to the second position to turn on the headlamps in addition to the parking lamps, tail lamps, license plate lamps, marker lamps and instrument panel lamps.